AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

 cues, if you want to edit a setting you need to find the cue where it was originally set.

-The **Update** function will go back through the cue list from the currently fired cue and automatically update the correct cue.
+The <strong>Update</strong> function will go back through the cue list from the currently fired cue and automatically update the correct cue.

 1. With the cue list fired, select the fixtures and change them to the